 We just love the versatility of this backpack, which doubles up as a booster seat.
 You can read more about it on our review of the best booster seats for travel.

 Good to know: There is just one disadvantage – the booster seat is only approved in the EU, so you cannot buy Trunki BoostApak in the United States.

 So, this is our selection of the best travel bags, suitcases, and backpacks for kids.
-Which one did you choose?
+Does your family have a favorite kids’ travel bag or backpack?
 Let us know by leaving a reply below.